SURFnet/sp-dashboard/README.md

 The web interface is now accessible at [https://dev.support.surfconext.nl/](https://dev.support.surfconext.nl/).
 Note: if you don't use the Vagrant Hostsupdater plugin, you have to manually add `dev.support.openconext.nl` to your hosts file.

+### Running the tests

+`ant test` will run the full suite of tests and static analysis.